paradisebunny/daffodil/gameplay.md

 ## Treasure
 Create a treasure hoard as you see fit.
 It is advisable to give out magic weapons and armor sparingly.
 Refer to the free [Swords & Wizardry](https://www.drivethrurpg.com/en/product/62346/Swords--Wizardry-Core-Rules) Core book or the [Basic Fantasy](https://www.basicfantasy.org/srd/magicItems.html) SRD online for a list of magic items.
 ## Optional - Ability Checks
-Roll under your ability score to succeed.
+Roll d20 over or equal a difficulty class of 12 for a regular check.
+15 for hard, 9 for easy.
 Checks should only be rolled when the consequences are meaningful.
 Default to narrating player actions.
+## Optional - Advantage/Disadvantage
+The GM might grant advantage or disadvantage for a roll.
+For advantage roll two of the relevant dice instead of one and choose the higher result, for disadvantage do the same but choose the lower result.
 ## Optional - Encumberance
 Each character has 10 or their STR value gear slots.
 Items smaller than an apple do not take up a gear slot.
 Coins and gems stack up to 100 in one slot.
 Other similar items stack up to a reasonable quantity (usually 10).
 Items that require two hands to hold require two gear slots.
 ## Optional - The Usage Die